 Until recently, historians could mostly agree that the blood eagle was real, only for the fact that no medieval scribe could possibly make up such a horrific scene.
 But the fact that descriptions of the blood eagle got more and more brutal and detailed as the centuries passed could be evidence that the ritual either didn't exist or has been greatly distorted through time.

-Here we are, our fellow Vikings, almost at the ending of our journey through medieval times.
-So far, we have seen that not always was so simple to detach mythical elements from facts, especially when it comes to the Norse sagas.
+Here we are, fellow Vikings, almost at the ending of our journey through medieval times.
+So far, we have seen that not always was it so simple to detach mythical elements from facts, especially when it comes to the Norse sagas.

 Those stories are not just legends from the past, but lessons about fearlessness, dedication, and wisdom, which all of us should learn.